-BLM to conduct prescribed fires in Sublette County
+BLM to conduct prescribed fires in Sublette and Lincoln Counties

-PINEDALE, WYOMING – The Bureau of Land Management High Desert District is planning two prescribed fires as part of multi-year projects to manage fire fuels in the area and improve local habitats.
-Both projects will take place on public lands administered by the High Desert District’s Pinedale Field Office.
-The burns will take place in June and will begin only when conditions are favorable for a safe and effective burn.
+In support of the administrationís goals of conservation stewardship, the Bureau of Land Management High Desert District fire crews are planning to conduct two prescribed fires between June and July as part of a multi-year project.
+Both projects will take place on public lands administered by the High Desert Districtís Pinedale Field Office.
+Fire operations will begin only when conditions are favorable for a safe and effective burn.

 Fire crews will implement a number of burning tactics to start and control the burns.
-BLM will consider weather conditions and fuel moisture when deciding the final date of the prescribed burns.
-Smoke may be visible to the public at some times during the operations.
-Fire crews will remain on scene and monitor the burn areas afterward to ensure the fire is out.
+Smoke will be visible to the public during the operations.
+Fire crews will remain on scene and monitor the burn areas afterward to ensure safety until the fire is out.